Minnesota firms raised $287M in venture capital so far this year

 "Elevated VC activity across investments, fundraising and exits are already on track to set new records by the end of the year," said John Gabbert, founder and CEO of PitchBook, in a statement.
 "With record levels of VC fundraising in 2020 and dry powder still sitting at all-time highs, investors continue to write ever-larger checks at both the early and late stage, which has only been fueled further by nontraditional investors looking to capitalize on the VC investment universe and valuation growth before liquidity."

-The first quarter investment total for companies across the Minneapolis-St. Paul metro is sixth largest, of any quarter, for the region dating back to 2014, per PitchBook.
+The first-quarter investment total for companies across the Minneapolis-St. Paul metro is sixth largest, of any quarter, for the region dating to 2014, per PitchBook.

 Other notable capital raises by local companies during the quarter:

-• Gravie, a Minneapolis health insurance firm Gravie, closed on a $28 million Series D round.
+• Gravie, a Minneapolis health insurance firm, closed on a $28 million Series D round.

 • Eden Prairie-based Compute North raised $25 million to fund its operations for managing sites for companies in the blockchain cryptocurrency space.